Add a rate limiting rule to prevent a client from overloading the server with too many requests in a specified period of time.

 Click Show Advanced Settings to configure advanced

-1request should be allowed a request interval, enter the number of requests to allow in the Max Burst Requests field.Note:
+If more than one request should be allowed in a request interval, enter the number of requests to allow in the Max Burst Requests field.Note:

 PingAccess increases the number of available requests only after a request interval that serves no requests to the client.
 As a result, in the period following a cycle where the remaining allowed burst requests is reduced to

 0, no burst requests are allowed, regardless of this setting.